Aerial Mapping Survey

 Aerial Photogrammetry Survey is a branch of Aerial Mapping Survey where maps are professionally plotted from photographs taken by airplanes or helicopters equipped with a metric camera utilized for geometric measurements.
 Our team of Photogrammetry Surveyors have the ability to provide measurements of vast areas of natural and man-made landscapes as this survey method eciently captures geodata on dicult to access areas.
 Photogrammetry is especially cost-effective when surveying large geographical areas.
 In the long run, the data provided can be easily analysed and utilised for monitoring activities.

-Planners, engineers and land developers often need photogrammetry surveys for large areas of land.
-Data obtained from Photogrammetry Surveys are benecial to the government agencies, the mining industry, oil and gas, property and infrastructure as well as plantations.
 The use of aerial photogrammetry provides an advantage to the design and construction of pipeline work, railroads, highways and locating possible areas to situate new structures such as oil bearing structures for the oil and gas industry as Aerial Photogrammetry Survey constructs a three-dimensional point cloud used to generate the same topographic maps, digital terrain models, meshes, and orthophotos that architects and engineers rely on for design and build work.

 UAV Surveying & Mapping